apaschenko/lenka/README.md

 ***

 ## Migration from 0.2.x, 0.3.x versions
 This version is incompatible with 0.2 and 0.3.
-It has a lot of changes compared to earlier versions.
+It has a lot of changes changes compared to earlier versions.
 Please follow this documentation.

 ## clone